Sunny Day Spot: Antioch Water Park - 510 Families

 The concession stand has loads of frozen ice cream and popsicle treats for hot swimmers.

 Confirm hours and details on the website hosted by the City of Antioch.
-You can also buy tickets in advance.
+You can also buy tickets in advance and wait in a shorter line to check-in.

-[photo of slide by Richard Wisdom, second one by Heather Flett, all the rest, Whitney Moss. all rights reserved]
+[photos by Richard Wisdom, Heather Flett, Whitney Moss, and Julie Herson all rights reserved]

 Get the {510} Families weekend planner in your inbox.
 It's free!